-Something which is limited in ISA TR 84.00.07 is how critical the selection of mapping tools can be.
-It is crucial to ensure the software tool being applied will comply with the basis of design (i.e. operator specific engineering technical practice), and ISA TR 84.00.07 itself.
+It is crucial to ensure the software tool being applied will comply with the basis of design (i.e. operator specific engineering technical practice if available).
 The science behind fire dynamics and gas cloud behaviour/ fluid dynamics is complex in nature, but does not appear to carry the same weight as other engineering disciplines.
 If one were to design a structure for an offshore jacket, a competent structural engineer would be approached.
 That group would then apply any software tools which would have been developed alongside other competent structural groups and validated to ensure adequacy.
 Why therefore should the design of a safety system for the mitigation of the phenomena of flame spread and gas accumulation be carried out by anyone other than a qualified and experienced fire safety professional?
 It is therefore of pivotal importance that if a tool is to be used in the design of a F&G system, the tool itself must be designed by those with extensive experience in the field of fire and gas detection.